vadim-miller2/book-test1/pages/ch_app_test.md

         -   <span class="nctnt ncbi-type">Regular</span> to use an ordinary rate calculation (default, and the only load calculation option allowed for static servers).

-    -   Either of these keywords may be suffixed with “Inter”, such as to form <span class="nctnt ncbi-type">RegularInter</span>, making the entry to cross the current zone boundary, and being available outside its zone.
+    -   Either of these keywords may be suffixed with â€œInterâ€, such as to form <span class="nctnt ncbi-type">RegularInter</span>, making the entry to cross the current zone boundary, and being available outside its zone.

 -   base rate:

     -   R=value sets the base server reachability rate (as a floating point number); the default is 1000.
 Any negative value makes the server unreachable, and a value 0 is used.
 The range of the base rate is between 0.001 and 100000.
-Note that the range [0.001—0.009] is reverved for STANDBY servers – the ones that are only used by clients if no other usable non-STANDBY counterparts can be found.
+Note that the range [0.001â€”0.009] is reverved for STANDBY servers â€“ the ones that are only used by clients if no other usable non-STANDBY counterparts can be found.

 -   locality markers (Note: If necessary, both L and P markers can be combined in a particular service definition):